Click on any thumbnails to see a larger picture:

 A collection from 2000m elevation on Fanjingshan, Guizhou, China.
 This will make a vigorous semi-evergreen, but not massive climber for wall or fence with flowers yellow/red, seen in summer.

-One of Keith Rushforth's finds in Arunachal Pradesh at approx 2000m alt..
-Unflowered as yet, but this evergreen climber has very handsome deep purple new foliage, of ovate form, with a matt finish, turning green later in the season.
-Looks to be a fairly vigorous thing.
+A superb new climber from Arunachal Pradesh, NE India at approx. 2000m alt., this vigorous evergreen climber has very handsome deep purple new foliage, of ovate form and crucially with a matt finish, turning green later in the season.
+Spicy-sweet flowers are white turning egg-yolk orange-yellow in summer and are produced terminally and axillary.

 Lonicera subaequalis Ogisu 93.329